 The acidic pH of citric acid also makes it useful as a preservative.
 Since many bacteria are unable to grow in an acidic environment, citric acid is often added to jams, jellies, candy, canned foods, and even meat products as a preservative.

-Because citric acid can be made in a powder form, it can be used in dry foods when a sour flavor is desired.
-Citric acid is therefore a dry alternative to lemon juice or vinegar in dry foods such as seasoning salts, flavoring powders, and crunchy snacks.
+Because citric acid can be made in a powder form, it can also be used in dry foods when a sour flavor is desired.
+Citric acid is a dry alternative to lemon juice or vinegar in dry foods such as seasoning salts, flavoring powders, and crunchy snacks.

 Citric acid is sometimes used to create an acidic environment and facilitate the ripening process when making cheese, particularly mozzarella.
 Citric acid is also used to adjust the pH of solutions when brewing both beer and wine.

 The acid pH of citric acid also makes it useful as a dietary supplement.
-Many minerals require an acidic pH for absorption.
+Many minerals need an acidic pH for absorption.
 Citric acid is added to vitamin supplements to make some vitamins biologically available for absorption.

 Citric Acid Availability